AdKats/AdKats/README.md

 </p>
 <p>
     <b>WARNING: DO NOT run more than one instance of AdKats on a single procon layer at the same time.</b>
-    Procon provides the ability to have a single layer monitor multiple servers at the same time, and this is normally a good thing.
-However, AdKats is nearly the same size (logic wise) as procon itself now, and running multiple instances on the same process can result in heavy performance issues and instability.
-Do not use this multiple-server-per-layer functionality unless only ONE of the servers on the layer has AdKats running.
-Each server should have its own dedicated layer when running AdKats.
+    Procon provides the ability to have a single layer monitor multiple servers at the same time, which is normally a good thing.
+However, over the years AdKats has grown larger than procon itself logic-wise and running multiple instances of AdKats on the same process can result in heavy performance issues and instability.
+Do not use procon's multiple-server-per-layer functionality unless only ONE of the servers on the layer has AdKats running.
+Each server should have its own dedicated layer when using this plugin.
+Splitting off AdKats into its own admin tool separate from procon has been brought up many times but the effort required at this point would not be worth the benefit.
 </p>
 <ol>
     <li>
         <b>Install XpKiller's Stat logger plugin.</b>
         Download and install the latest universal version of XpKiller's
         <a href="https://forum.myrcon.com/showthread.php?6698" target="_blank">Procon Chat, GUID, Stats and Mapstats Logger</a>.
-        Make sure stat logger is running without error for a few minutes after installation.
+        Make sure stat logger is running without error for a few minutes after its own installation BEFORE you attempt to do anything with AdKats installation.
+It needs to add an entry to the tbl_server table before AdKats can properly start up.
         If you are already running the BF3 only version of stat logger, that is fine, but the universal version is preferred for full functionality.
     </li>
     <li>